 HR Professional Salaries and Employment Levels in Ohio

 Ohio industry has plenty of opportunities for HR managers and specialists in every role.
 As a heavily industrialized state, Ohio has a lot of opportunities in traditional industries like retail and manufacturing—grocery giant Kroger is headquartered in Cincinnati, for example.

 But the state is also on the forefront of growing trends in expanding fields like healthcare, as well.
 It adds up to an environment where certain specialties within HR here are set to expand at well-above the national rate.
 Among these are compensation and benefit specialists, a role that’s expected to see a 14.3 percent increase in the number of jobs during the ten-year period leading up to 2026.

 Human Resources Manager Salaries Throughout Ohio

-Ohio Human Resources Specialist Salaries
+Ohio Human Resources Specialist and Assistant Salaries

 Human resources specialists are the most common HR workers in Ohio, with more than 23,000 scattered around the state.
 With a median annual income of $57,830, they make only slightly below the highest paying specialization in the state, that of compensation and benefits specialists, who bring in $58,440 at the median.